-If a school has a 60* Admissions Selectivity Rating, it probably means that the Academic Experience Rating is lower than it should be.
+If a school has a 60* (sixty with an asterisk) Admissions Selectivity Rating, it probably means that the Academic Experience Rating is lower than it should be.

 Professors Interesting Rating

 This rating is based on how students rate the quality of teaching at their law school.
 This rating is on a scale of 60-99.
-This rating does not appear on PrincetonReview.com; but it does appear for each of the schools whose students we surveyed in Best 168 Law Schools.
+This rating does not appear on PrincetonReview.com; but it does appear for each of the schools whose students we surveyed in the profiles in our book, The Best 169 Law Schools.

 Professors Accessible Rating

 This rating is based on how law students rate the accessibility of law faculty members at their school.
 The rating is on a scale of 60 to 99.
-This rating does not appear on PrincetonReview.com, but it does appear for each of the schools whose students we surveyed in Best 168 Law Schools.
+This rating does not appear on PrincetonReview.com, but it does appear for each of the schools whose students we surveyed in the profiles in our book, The Best 169 Law Schools.